official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-509. An open debate of the Council, attended by more than 50 Member States or Permanent Observers, in addition to the members of the Security Council, took place on 16 and 17 October.176
+509. An open debate of the Council, attended by more than 50 Member States or Permanent Observers, in addition to the members of the Security Council, took place on 16 and 17 October.[^176]

-175 UN Security Council, ‘Letter dated 10 October 2002 from the Permanent Representative of South Africa to the United Nations addressed to the President of the Security Council’ (S/2002/1132).
+[^175]: UN Security Council, ‘Letter dated 10 October 2002 from the Permanent Representative of South Africa
-176 UN Security Council, ‘4625th Meeting Wednesday 16 October 2002’ (S/PV.4625, S/PV.4625
+[^176]: UN Security Council, ‘4625th Meeting Wednesday 16 October 2002’ (S/PV.4625, S/PV.4625
-Resumption 1); UN Security Council, ‘4625th Meeting Thursday 17 October 2002’ (S/PV.4625, S/PV.4625
-Resumption 2, S/PV.4625 Resumption 3).

 290

-The Report of the Iraq Inquiry510.
-In his absence, a statement from Mr Annan was read to the Council by Ms Louise Fréchette, Deputy Secretary‑General.
+510. In his absence, a statement from Mr Annan was read to the Council by Ms Louise Fréchette, Deputy Secretary‑General.
 In addition to reiterating the points he had made on 12 September (see Section 3.4), Mr Annan also stated that: